-T + 31 317 49 34 78
+- T + 31 317 49 34 78

+- M + 31 652 03 65 30

-E p.j.aalberts@marin.nl
+- E p.j.aalberts@marin.nl

-LifeLine methodology
+LIFELINE methodology

-The LifeLine methodology consists of two different but complementary approaches, the short-term-approach (STA) and the long-term-approach (LTA).
-The STA employs an event-based algorithm to assess the integrity of the mooring system.
+The LIFELINE methodology consists of two different but complementary approaches, the short-term approach (STA) and the long-term approach (LTA).
+The short-term approach employs an event-based algorithm to assess the integrity of the mooring system.
 The algorithm aims to identify a mooring line failure by looking at semi-instantaneous shift in the mean position of the floater.
-The LTA employs a status-based algorithm.
+The long-term approach employs a status-based algorithm.
 This algorithm aims to identify a mooring line breakage by comparing the zero-environment equilibrium position of the floater pre and post potential failure.
 The LTA monitors and updates the equilibrium position of the floater periodically.
 When a failure occurs, the equilibrium position will change and after a sufficient amount of time it will be detected by the LTA.
 This approach is characterized by a longer detection time but it is not sensitive to data quality and extreme environmental conditions.